devnall/notes/BonMots.md

 * umarell - Italian term popular in Bologna referring specifically to men of retirement age who pass the time watching construction sites, especially roadworks - stereotypically with their hands clasped behind their back and offering unsolicited/unwanted advice.
 * aleatory / aleatoric - relating to or denoting music or other forms of art involving elements of random choice (sometimes using statistical or computer techniques) during their composition, production, or performance.
 * abacination - a form of torture in which the victim is blinded by having a red-hot metal plate held before their eyes
+* éminence grise - French, "grey eminence"; a powerful decision-maker or adviser who operates behind the scenes, or in a non-public or unofficial capacity.

 ## Paraphilias, Manias, and Phobias